 Nodes can be drag&dropped under other nodes, thus re-arranging the tree

-Data loaded from DICOM are automatically added to the tree in the right structure (patient, study, series)
+Data loaded from DICOM are automatically added to the tree of patient, study, series

 Non-DICOM data also appears automatically in Subject hierarchy.
 There are multiple ways to organize them in hierarchy: